ClubINFO-INGI-UCLouvain/INGI-Dakar-2K21-Challenge/README.md

 - Position of the four vertices of the chassis.
 - To which of the chassis' vertices the two wheels are attached.

-Please consult the corresponding classes to understand how those features are expressed and use in the program.
+Please consult the corresponding classes to understand how those features are expressed and used in the program.

 ### Score computation